bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.87 built 2025-04-07
+## Taminations version 1.6.88 built 2025-05-13
 Copyright 2025 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Animations for Reverse 1/4, 3/4 Wheel the Ocean, Sea
+* Animations for Reverse Swap the Wave
-* Animations for Touch 1/2, 3/4, and Cast Off 1/4, 1/2
-* Fix animation for Interlocked Scoot Back
-* Attempt to fix startup crash on some platforms
 * Sequencer:
+  * Code for Delight / Dilemma, Choice
+  * Fix Step and Squeeze
-  * Better code for Split Two
+  * Code for Split 2 with variations
-  * Handle less common applications of Dive Thru

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)